-SARS and your side hustle
+SARS and your Side Hustle

 Taxpayers should be aware that side hustles do have a tax implication.
 Just because the income does not form part of your normal remuneration as employee, does not mean that it is exempt from tax.